How to Design Websites for a Local Audience

 Personalise CTAs for Local Site Visitors

-Calls-to-action (CTAs) urging readers to “Contact Us” or “Learn More” are a website must.
+Calls-to-action (CTAs) urging readers to “Contact Us” or “Learn More” are a must on a website.
 But you should tailor those CTAs specifically to prompt desired actions from locals.

 Location-Specific CTAs